All posts

 Jobbex has been delivering job board solutions for over 26 years (founded 1999) to 400+ clients across 19 countries.
 This track record makes it one of the most proven options for organizations wanting stability.

-The platform includes comprehensive features: job posting with pre-screening questions, resume database with search, email job alerts, applicant tracking, and detailed reporting.
+The platform includes full-featured job posting with pre-screening questions, resume database with search, email marketing tools, applicant tracking, and detailed reporting.
 SEO features include auto-generated meta tags, Google structured data, and search-friendly URLs.

 Job feeds export to RSS, Indeed, Juju, and other aggregators.